-- Assistant Director, Academic Affairs; Assistant Professor of Museum Studies
+- Assistant Director, Academic Affairs; Associate Professor of Museum Studies

 - Room 120a, Flagg Building

 Kym Rice is the Assistant Director for Academic Affairs, Corcoran School of the Arts and Design, and Full-Time Faculty in the Museum Studies Program at GW University.
 She has taught Museum Studies at The George Washington University since 1996 and previously served as the Program Director, and Assistant Director.
 Until October 1st 2015, she also served as the Interim Director of GW’s Corcoran School of the Arts and Design.

 She teaches courses such as Exhibition Script Writing, Historic House Interpretation, and Curatorial Research & Planning.

 Professor Ryce currently consults on museum interpretive plans and future exhibitions and has worked with many institutions including Colonial Williamsburg, Monticello, and the Smithsonian Institution.

 A long-time exhibition developer and curator, Professor Rice works with museums and historical organizations throughout the United States.
 Her award-winning exhibitions include “A Share of Honour: Virginia Women 1600-1945” for the Virginia Women’s Cultural History Project; “Before Freedom Came: African American Life in the Antebellum South,” organized for the Museum of the Confederacy; and “Taverns: For the Entertainment of Friends and Strangers” at Fraunces Tavern Museum.

 MA in American Studies, University of Hawaii at Manoa